KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 **What they observe:** Particles in motion at L₁.
 Physical matter (🪷 Soma / 🧾 Biosa register) behaving with lawful regularity.

 **What they intuit:** That something more than inert substance is involved.
 This intuition is veracious.
-Motion at L₁ is enabled by a condition that is not reducible to L₁ mechanics — Spirit (🕊️), the proto-awareness principle at L₀, which is the condition of possibility for all motion whatsoever.
+Motion at L₁ is enabled by a condition that is not reducible to L₁ mechanics — Spirit (🕊️ Motive Infinity), the motive principle originating at L₀, which is the condition of possibility for all motion whatsoever.
 The old Hermetic axiom — "everything moves, everything vibrates" — is structurally sound: Spirit as Motive Infinity enables all motion across all layers.

 **What they attribute:** Individuated experience (🧍 Anthra, L₂) to particles (L₁ matter).
 But when pressed to specify what this "experience" consists of for a particle, panpsychists describe something that slides from Anthra (individuated selfhood) toward Soma (bare felt presence in form).
 Goff's "extremely rudimentary forms of conscious experience" is closer to Soma — the soul as lived, felt, and enduring — than to Anthra — the agent of personal growth and resonance.